History of Bogotá: Foundation of Bogotá

 Following conquerors motto to found and to populate, De Quesada decided to build an urban settlement to live in good order and under stable government.
 To the east on the foothills they found an Indian village named Teusaquillo near the residence of the zipa, supplied with water, wood and planting land and protected from winds by the mountains of Monserrate and Guadalupe.

 Although no document recording the exact date of city foundation has been found, August 7, 1538 is accepted as the foundation date.
 According to tradition, that day friar Domingo de las Casas held the first sermon in a straw hut built near the current cathedral of Santander park.
 The Spanish colony was named New Kingdom of Granada, with as capital Santa Fe, later Santa Fe de Bogotá and later shortened to Bogotá, based on the Chibcha name for the southern Muisca capital; Bacatá.

 Urban design

-Urban design consisted of squares and from that time the one hundred meters per lienzo de cuadra prevails.
+The urban design consisted of squares and from that time the one hundred meters per lienzo de cuadra prevails.
 Traverse streets (east–west) were 7 meters wide and current carreras 10 meters wide.
 In 1553, the Main Plaza—now Bolívar Plaza—was moved to its current site and the first cathedral construction on the eastern side began.
 On the other sides the Chapter and the Royal Hearing were located.
 The street joining the Major Plaza and Herbs Plaza—currently Santander park—was named «Calle Real» (Royal Street) now Carrera Seventh.